 Now, this is an extremely important person, probably more important than you will ever know.
-Or rather, not know, as the chances of you meeting this person are pretty slim.
-The neuropathologist is the linchpin to your treatment.
-They determine what type of tumour it is you have (and it can be one of about 140) and will play a key role in the MDT meeting about what the options are for your treatment.
+However, the chances of you meeting this person are pretty slim.
+The neuropathologist is the linchpin of your treatment.
+They determine what type of tumour you have (and it can be one of about 150), and they will play a key role in the MDT meeting about what the options are for your treatment.

-So what exactly does the neuropathologist do - apart from look at cells through a microscope?
+So what exactly does the neuropathologist do - apart from looking at cells through a microscope?
 Once a biopsy is done, your brain tumour will be the focus of an intensive investigation using all sorts of complex tests.
-Increasingly, this may include an exploration of its genetic profile so that as accurate a diagnosis as possible can be formed and the right therapies can be matched to your need.
+It is increasingly likely that this will include an exploration of its genetic profile so that the most accurate diagnosis possible can be formed and the right therapies can be matched to your need.
 The tests guide your treatment so that it is optimised for you.
-In addition, the neuropathologist has to be able to read scans and, what's more, write reports.
-We told you they are special.
+In addition, the neuropathologist has to be able to interpret scans and, what's more, write reports.
+We told you they are important.

-The neuro-oncologist
+The oncologist/neuro-oncologist

-This person specialises in treating patients with brain tumours and/or the consequences of cancer upon the nervous system.
-They may be a trained neurologist, oncologist or neurosurgeon, but will have done additional training in neuro-oncology-neuro meaning 'nerve' or 'of the nervous system', and oncology meaning 'cancer'.
-So if you need any adjuvant therapies (radio or chemo, for example), then the neuro-oncologist will be involved.
+This person specialises in treating patients with brain tumours and the consequences of cancer upon the nervous system.
+If you need any adjuvant therapies (radio or chemo, for example), then the neuro-oncologist will be involved.